Steve-Shillitoe/research_planner/README.md

 # Running the research planner web app in a development environment such as VS Code.
 To run the research planner web app in Visual Studio Code (VS Code), follow these steps:

-1. Open the terminal in VS Code: Go to the "View" menu and select "Terminal," or use the keyboard shortcut Ctrl+<code>`.
+1. Open the terminal in VS Code: Go to the "View" menu and select "Terminal".
 This will open a terminal panel at the bottom of the VS Code window.

 2. Navigate to the research planner  Django project: Use the cd command in the terminal to navigate to the root directory of the research planner web app project.